 - Cruise on Windermere and catch a steam train from Haverthwaite

-- Visit the Lakeland town of Ambleside and historic Grange-over-Sands
+- The Lakeland town of Ambleside and historic Grange-over-Sands

-- Holker Hall and Gardens and Muncaster Castle
+- Holker Hall House & Gardens and Muncaster Castle

-- The dramatic mountain scenery of the Great Langdales
+- Dramatic mountain scenery of the Great Langdales

 - Experience the delightful villages of Hawkshead and Coniston and the medieval village of Cartmel